Congress of Roman Frontier Studies: 20. 2006 León, Spain

 The 20th Congress was held in León, Spain from 4–11 September 2006.
 The president of honour of the Congress was His Majesty the King of Spain and the congress was organised by the Archaeological Area of the Department of Classical Studies at the University of León.
 284 delegates attended the congress from 34 different countries.
 Almost 200 papers were read and 30 posters displayed.
 Themed sessions at the congress were the Internal Frontiers; the End of the Frontiers and the Barbarians in the Empire; the Spanish Experience: a role model of conquest and occupation; the Fortified Town in the Late Roman period; Soldiers on the Move; the Early Development of Frontiers.
 There were also regional sessions and one on the Roman army and miscellany.
 Excursions during the congress included to the city of Zamora, Spain, Astorga, Spain, Gijón including the Campa Torres, the Roman villa of Veranes, Las Médulas and Castro Ventosa, alongside visits to the Roman remains in the city of Leon.

 The pre-Congress excursion was on 2–3 September, starting in Madrid and visiting the Roman arch of Medinaceli, Numantia, Peña Redonda, the Numantine Museum of Soria, the military complex at Renieblas, Palencia and Saldaña, Palencia.
-The post-Congress excursion ran from 12–14 September, visiting the hillfort at Viladonga, Lugo, Santiago de Compostela, the fort at A Cidadela, A Coruña including the Tower of Hercules Roman lighthouse and the fort at Baños de Bande.
+The post-Congress excursion ran from 12 to 14 September, visiting the hillfort at Viladonga, Lugo, Santiago de Compostela, the fort at A Cidadela, A Coruña including the Tower of Hercules Roman lighthouse and the fort at Baños de Bande.

 Angel Morillo and Joaquin Aurrecoechea edited the handbook, The Roman Army in Hispania, An archaeological guide (Leon 2006).

 138 papers from the Congress in four languages (English, Spanish, German and French) and in three volumes were published in 2009.